 INTERESTING FACTS ABOUT NATIONAL THEATRE

 In addition to performances, visitors can take a tour of the National Theatre (the foundation stones, the auditorium and the main foyer).
 On special occasions, the Presidential Lounge can be visited.
 Many prominent Czech artists participated in decorating the theatre interior.
 The best known of these decorations is Vojtěch Hynais’s front curtain.
 The ceiling is covered with paintings by František Ženíšek, depicting various kinds of arts.
 There are also 80 busts of artists that are connected with the National Theatre.
-A visit to the National Theatre is perceived as a social event that requires visitors to follow a certain dress code.
-The best option is a dark suit for men and an evening dress for women.
-Less formal clothes, such as a shirt, are also tolerated.
-Jeans and street clothes are inappropriate.

 NATIONAL THEATRE AND NEARBY HISTORICAL SIGHTS